Yevgeny Prigozhin: International sanctions

-U.S. criminal charges
+US criminal charges

 On 16 February 2018, Prigozhin, the Internet Research Agency, Concord Management, another related company, and other connected Russian individuals were indicted by a US grand jury.
 Prigozhin was charged with funding and organizing operations for the purpose of interference with the US political and electoral processes, including the 2016 presidential election, and other crimes including identity theft.
 Charges against Concord Management were dismissed with prejudice on 16 March 2020.

 In February 2021, Prigozhin was added to the wanted list of the Federal Bureau of Investigation (FBI).
 In February 2022, the United States imposed visa restrictions and froze assets of Prigozhin and his family, due to the 2022 Russian invasion of Ukraine.

-In July 2022, the U.S. State Department offered a reward of up to $10 million for information about Prigozhin, the Internet Research Agency, and other entities involved in 2016 U.S. election interference.

-On 7 November 2022, Prigozhin said he had interfered in U.S. elections and would continue to interfere in the future.
+In July 2022, the US State Department offered a reward of up to $10 million for information about Prigozhin, the Internet Research Agency, and other entities involved in 2016 US election interference.
+On 7 November 2022, Prigozhin said he had interfered in US elections and would continue to interfere in the future.

 Financial support for Maria Butina in 2019

 In May 2019, Maria Butina (who had earlier pled guilty to acting in the United States as an unregistered agent of a foreign government; specifically the Russian Federation) appealed for help in paying her lawyer fees.
 (Note: She had not been receiving any funds for her defence lawyers fees from Igor Levitin through Konstantin Nikolaev.)
-In February 2019 Valery Butin, Butina's father, told Izvestia that she owed her U.S. attorneys 40 million rubles ($US 659,000).
+In February 2019 Valery Butin, Butina's father, told Izvestia that she owed her US attorneys 40 million rubles (US$659,000).
 Through Prigozhin's Fund for the Protection of National Values, which is managed by Petr Bychkov, 5 million rubles were donated to Butina's defence lawyer costs.